-Conscripts apply for special duties independently on the website intti.fi/erityistehtavat during the first three weeks of the basic training phase.
-Recruits will be given information about special duties during lessons, the Defence Forces website and on FDF social media channels.
+The conscripts will apply for the special duties on their own initiative.
+The application is done online at intti. fi/erityistehtavat within the first three weeks of the basic training period.
+Recruits are informed about various special tasks in lessons, on the Defence Forces website and on different social media platforms.

 Only conscripts who have specialised in medicine prior to their military service are eligible for special duties in medicine after the basic training phase.
 Eligibility for special duties requiring legal expertise is restricted to those who have been selected for the reserve officer course.
-These duties are applied for during leadership training.
-The special duties in medicine, the legal and ecclesiastical branches are described more in detail in the sections below.
-Other special duties you must apply for are listed at intti.fi/erityistehtavat.
+Eligible students apply for these duties during their leadership training.
+The special duties in medicine, the legal and ecclesiastical branches are described in more detail in the sections below.
+Other special duties conscripts can apply for are listed at intti.fi/ erityistehtavat